 By Melissa from Nomad Life 101

-We had a comfortable, spacious and modern apartment which was great since we struggled to find spacious accommodation in some destinations.
-Since we like to stay fit abroad, we easily found a gym – although, most condominiums also have a gym on-site.
+We had a comfortable, spacious and modern apartment which was great since we struggled to find spacious accommodation in other cities.
+Since we like to stay fit abroad, we easily find a gym – although, most condominiums also have a gym on-site.
 We became members at Punspace, which is the most popular coworking place in Chiang Mai.
 On the weekends, we were able to plan trips to Pai or Chiang Rai.

 By Sean Lau from Living Out Lau

 Antigua in Guatemala is one of the best places for digital nomads and it is easy to see why.

 A small city of cobbled-stone streets lined with colonial houses, Antigua was once the capital of Guatemala and a present-day UNESCO Heritage Site.
 Had it not been for the devastating 1773 Guatemala earthquake, Antigua would still be Guatemala’s capital.